 };

-In TypeScript, a function consists of several building blocks that define its anatomy.
-Here’s a breakdown of the
+A function consists of several building blocks that define its anatomy.
+Here's a breakdown of the different parts:

 1. Function Name: This is the identifier used to call the function.